 Lookin' Good for the Video Shoot

-- Pastels and earth tones typically work well.
+- Pastels and earth tones typically work best and are flattering on most people.

 - Avoid deeply saturated colors, especially red, as these may bleed into other areas and overpower the rest of the scene.

-- The set: Clothes should reflect the environment in the scene and not blend into or clash with the background and furnishings.
+- Set: Clothes should reflect the environment and mood of the scene, but not blend into or clash with the background and furnishings.
 For example:

 - If the set is casual, don’t dress in a business suit or glamour gown.